Underbone: Design

 The appearance and frame of an underbone are quite different from that of a standard motorcycle, but the powertrain is functionally almost identical.
 The underbone engine is positioned between the rider's feet but the rear wheel is driven by a regular motorcycle secondary chain drive.
 Styling considerations only mean that the chain-driven nature of the machine tends to be concealed under sheet-metal covers to a greater extent than that of motorcycles.

 In only one significant respect does the underbone differ from the conventional motorcycle - there is no frame member or fuel tank between the seat base and the headstock.
 Generally, the fuel tank is located under the seat.
 The underbone arrangement improves the ease of mounting and dismounting and contributes to the cross-gender appeal of the layout as an around-town shopping and commuter vehicle.
 The engine displacement of a typical underbone motorcycle is generally between 50 cc and up to about 150 cc, though much larger ones are available.
 Currently, production underbone model with the largest engine displacement is the SYM VF3i, which is powered by a fuel-injected 183 cc SOHC 4-valve water-cooled engine.

 Historically, underbones popularized semi-automatic transmissions and indicator systems.
 In other respects, the technical sophistication of underbones tended to lag those of larger motorcycles, but nowadays they are increasingly equipped with similar electronic ignition, fuel injection, etc.

+Underbones do not have large footrests on the sides (compared to scooters/mopeds), this makes it easier, safer and more comfortable to ride on rough roads or off-road.
+As the rider can more easily stand up or put both feet on the ground while riding, to shift centre of gravity, smooth out rough roads with knees in half-standing, maintain stability and control.
+Similar to techniques commonly used in dirt biking or mountain biking.